NZMSA/2023-Phase-2/data-science/3. Microsoft Azure/README.md

 To complete this part, please include the following items in your repository:

+- An entry script (score.py) for your model
 - A Jupyter notebook (.ipynb) containing:
-    - The things requested in the example notebook for marking
+    - Code that calls your real-time endpoint (like in Step 7 of the example notebook)
     - Any other code, written explanations, results, screenshots of your Azure workspace (e.g. hyperparameter tuning results, precision and recall, ROC/AUC curves), and/or anything else to explain the steps you took and the outputs you generated

 ## Marking Criteria